John Hume: Retirement

-Personal life
+Family

 In 1960, Hume married Patricia "Pat" Hone (22 February 1938 – 2 September 2021), a primary school teacher, whom he had first met two years earlier at a dancehall in Muff, County Donegal.
 The couple had five children - Thérèse, Áine, Aidan, John and Mo - as well as 16 grandchildren and two great-grandchildren.
+The family was not always shielded from the invective and threats directed at John Hume.
+In addition to the attempted kidnapping of Áine in 1973, Thérèse Hume recalls: “a lot of threatening letters, threatening phone calls, bullets sent in the post one time, a couple of bullets sent at different times.
+That kind of thing was going on for quite a while and there was an undercurrent of nastiness”.

-Death
+Death and tributes

 In 2015, Hume was diagnosed with Alzheimer's disease, of which he had first displayed symptoms in the late 1990s.
 Hume died in the early hours of 3 August 2020 at a nursing home in Derry, at the age of 83.

 On his death, former Labour leader and prime minister Tony Blair said: "John Hume was a political titan; a visionary who refused to believe the future had to be the same as the past."
 The Dalai Lama said on Twitter: "John Hume's deep conviction in the power of dialogue and negotiations to resolve conflict was unwavering...
 It was his leadership and his faith in the power of negotiations that enabled the 1998 Good Friday Agreement to be reached.
 His steady persistence set an example for us all to follow."